 - Attendance of a funeral or memorial service

 - Resolving matters of inheritance

-- Fulfilment of family obligations
+- Fulfillment of family obligations

 - Personal mourning

 Normally, we [don’t] require proof of death.
-You may need to bring us proof of travel or other document if you request additional time off.
+You may need to bring us proof of travel or other documents if you request additional time off.